AbdallahHossam0/NTI_EmbeddedLinux/Notes/2-Embedded_Linux/5- DTB.md

 ### This file is used to make the kernel independent on the internal or external interfaces

+it a description for HW connected to CPU on SOC or Board

 ### It's a description of the interfaces connected to the CPU and the board and their addresses, it is a dictionary => key and value

 ### DTB is unique for each board